Comac C919: C919-100 ER

+C919-600

+The C919-600 is the shortened fuselage variant of the C919 family, currently under development and just entered production phase.

+The shortened version of the C919 is anticipated to serve routes with high-altitude landing sites, with a typical seating range of 140 to 160 passengers.
+It is designed to be capable of operating at all the high-plateau airports in China including the highest commercial airport in the world — Daocheng Yading Airport (ZUDC/DCY) at 14472 ft, which is only served by specially up-rated and modified Airbus A319-115 and A319-133 at this time.

+C919-800

+The C919-800 is the extended fuselage variant of the C919 family, currently under development and expect to enter service by 2030.

+At its maximum, the extended fuselage variant would fit nearly 50 more passengers than the current variant, which can seat 156–192 people.

 Design

 Configuration and performance

 The dimensions of the C919 are quite similar to those of the Airbus A320; its fuselage is 3.96 m wide and 4.166 m high with a 12.915 m2 cross-section.
 This may allow for a common unit load device to be used for both aircraft.
 It has a 33.6 m wingspan (35.4 m with winglets).
 The aircraft's intended payload capacity will be 20.4 tonnes.
 The design calls for cruise at 0.785 Mach with an operating ceiling of 12,200 metres (39,800 feet).
 There will be two variants: the standard version with a 4075 km range, and a 5555 km extended-range version.

-The C919 is a conservative design, similar to the 30 years older A320.
+The C919 is a conservative design, deemed by analysts to be similar to the 30 year-old A320 and less efficient than the A320neo and 737 MAX.

 Construction

 The center wing box, outer wing box, wing panels, flaps, and ailerons are planned to be built in Xi'an, China; the center fuselage sections are planned to be built in Hongdu, China.
 Aluminium-lithium alloys account for 8.8% of the structure and composite materials for 12%.
 The air frame will be made largely of aluminium alloy.
 Aircraft design and assembly is performed in Shanghai.